Convex optimization over a probability simplex: Applications

 \subsection{Prediction from Expert Advice}

-Consider $N$ `experts' (e.g., Twitter) who give daily advice for $1\leq t \leq T$.
-Suppose that, as a player in this game, taking advice from expert $i$ on the day $t$ will incur a loss $l^t_i\in [0, 1]$.
-This loss is not known beforehand, only once the advice has been taken.
-The weighted loss $w^t\cdot l^t$ is the expected loss if we pick our expert w.r.t some distribution $w^t\in \Delta^N$.
-This problem is also known as the multi-armed bandit problem.
+{Consider $N$ `experts' (e.g., Twitter) who give daily advice for $1\leq t \leq T$ days.
+By taking advice from expert $i$ on day $t$, we incur a loss $l^t_i\in[0,1]$.
+However, this loss is not known beforehand, only once the advice has been taken.
+Since the wisdom of the crowd is typically better than any given expert \citep{Landemore_Elster_2012}, we'd like to take the weighted average of our experts, giving a daily loss of $w^t\cdot l^t$, where $w^t\in \Delta^N$ are the weights given to the experts.
+This problem is also known as the multi-armed bandit problem.}

 A simple goal is to generate a sequence of weight vectors $\{w^t\}_t$ to minimize the averaged expected loss.
 This goal is, however, a bit too ambitious as the loss vectors $l^t$ are not known beforehand.
 An easier problem is to find a sequence, $\{w^t\}_t$, such that its averaged expected loss approaches the average loss of the best expert as $T\to\infty$, that is